A Visit to Isha Foundation, Coimbatore

 Food

-For casual visitors on day visit there are many other food options like the foundation run “Peppervine Eatery” (inside the campus near the Dhyanalinga complex) which serves a large variety of delicious items at a very reasonable price.
+For casual visitors on day visits, there are many other food options like the foundation-run “Peppervine Eatery” (inside the campus near the Dhyanalinga complex) which serves a large variety of delicious items at a very reasonable price.

-There is also a eatery before entering the main complex gate, besides many fast food kiosks.
+There is also an eatery before entering the main complex gate, besides many fast food kiosks.
 You can also buy the Prasadam for Rs 20 at the entrance.

 The major attractions for the first-time visitor are-